lob23/Trafficrawl/README.md

 # Trafficrawl

 ## I. Introduction:
 This repository provides a lightweight tool to capture HTTP(S) requests from Android applications using mitmproxy.
+The captured requests are filtered using EasyList and EasyPrivacy rules to identify advertisement and tracker requests, helping to reveal potential privacy threats within the APK.
 It is up-to-date and handles certificate pinning (using Frida) as well as the untrusted user certificate issue introduced in Android 7.0 (API level 24).

 ## ⚠️ Warning